Overview

 JPMorgan 55ip.
 These third-party managers provide specialized portfolio management and tax optimization strategies.

-from and in addition to Seaside’s advisory fees.
+and in addition to Seaside’s advisory fees.
+This service will not be offered to clients residing in Washington.

 This creates a conflict of interest, as Seaside has an incentive to recommend services that result in additional